Mediation can help you and your ex (or other family member) agree arrangements for your children and your finances.

 Family mediation voucher scheme

-This is a time-limited scheme.
-The Government has set up the scheme in response to Covid-19 and to encourage more people to consider mediation.
+This is a scheme the Government set up in response to Covid-19 .
+The purpose is to encourage more people to consider mediation.
 A financial contribution of up to £500 towards the costs of mediation will be provided, if eligible.
 You can find out more information here.

 What have others said about family mediation?